typesense/typesense-website/docs-site/content/26.0/api/README.md

 - **Voice search:** Capture and send query via voice data -- we will transcribe (via Whispher model) and provide search results.
 - **Built-in conversational RAG:** You can now seamlessly run a vector search and then pass the result to an LLM for summarizing the result as an answer.
+- **Improved faceting and filtering performance:** Query planner has been optimized to handle many common patterns better.
 - **Stemming:** Snowball stemmer can be enabled for fields so that the field values are stemmed before indexing.
 - **Prefix filtering:** During filtering, you can now query on records that begin with a given prefix string.
 For example, `company_name: Acm*` will return names that begin with `acm`.